The Royal Holloway University is putting the final touches to its Olympic athletes’ accommodation.

 “We will also be bringing in additional overlay for the accessible bedrooms that we will need during the Paralympics and putting the finishing touches to the village and making it feel part of the Olympics.”

-It is not only the athletes that are looking for good quality accommodation this summer and it is expected that demand for central London hotels will be high once the Games begin in July.
+It is not only the athletes that are looking for good quality accommodation this summer and it is expected that demand for Luxury London hotels will be high once the Games begin in July.

 Organisers of London 2012 are also arranging for special spaces in Hyde Park and Victoria Park to be opened to the public so that the Games can be viewed by as many people as possible.
 Sponsored by BT, visitors will be able to see the Olympic action on large screens throughout the event this summer, while Trafalgar Square will be the live space during the Paralympic Games.
 There are also smaller live spaces across the city being set-up, including locations within Woolwich, Potters Bar and Waltham Forest.